What is a MassHealth (Medicaid) Qualified Policy?

 Qualifying long-term care insurance policies

-Your policy must have a certain level of benefits available to pay for nursing home care as of the day you enter a nursing home in order for you to qualify for the MassHealth eligibility and recovery exemptions.
+Your policy, when purchased, must have a certain level of benefits available to pay for nursing home care as of the day you enter a nursing home and must be in effect and not fully exhausted in order for you to qualify for the MassHealth eligibility and recovery exemptions.
 When you enter a nursing home, your policy must:

 It should be noted that although a long-term care insurance policy may satisfy the MassHealth minimum coverage requirements at the time it is purchased, if an insured uses the policy to pay for non-nursing home benefits (e.g., home health care, personal care or assisted living benefits), the amount of benefits remaining available to pay for nursing home care may be less than what is necessary to meet the MassHealth minimum coverage requirements.
 Depending upon the original maximum benefit and other benefits that may have been used, the policy may not meet the MassHealth minimum coverage requirements on the day you enter a nursing home.